kenwilcox/TheObjectGame/README.md

 Step 2 - HTML - Create page layout and Slap button

 *link bootstrap game.js and game.css to index.html.
-Start by adding a bootstrap panel with a header, body and footer. http://getbootstrap.com/components/#panels Add an image to the body of a stick figure with a width of 200px !* (Need footer) Add a button to the footer with the text "Slap"
+*Start by adding a bootstrap panel with a header, body and footer. http://getbootstrap.com/components/#panels *Add an image to the body of a stick figure with a width of 200px
+* (Need footer) Add a button to the footer with the text "Slap"